CircuitFlyer/Climb_and_Dive/docs/Software.md

 Plug in your board into your computer with a USB C data cable.
 I will look like nothing happened.
 Don't worry.
 Follow this simple procedure to install CircuitPython and get the `CIRCUITPY` drive to appear.

 **Step 1** - Enter Bootloader mode<br>
 Before we install CircuitPython to the Seeed Studio XIAO nRF52840, it needs to be in bootloader mode.
-Enter the bootloader mode by the clicking the tiny Reset Button **twice**:
+Enter the bootloader mode by the clicking the very tiny Reset Button **twice**:

 ![](assets/images/XiaoBle.png)